Kud Wafter: Plot and characters

-Also living at the dorms is a girl named Yuuki Himuro (氷室 憂希, Himuro Yūki) whom Kudryavka knew and was roommates with for a time in Kudryavka's home country; Yuuki is half Japanese, a quarter German and a quarter Russian.
+Also living at the dorms is a girl named Yuuki Himuro (氷室 憂希, Himuro Yūki) whom Kudryavka knew and was roommates with for a time in Kudryavka's home country; Yuuki is half Japanese, a quarter German, and a quarter Russian.
 She is the president of the science club at the school and came to take part in a cultural exchange program.
-Every day, Yuuki is absorbed in various strange research projects and experiments and could be described as a logical genius.
+Every day, Yuuki is absorbed in various strange research projects and experiments, and could be described as a logical genius.
 The head of the girl's dormitory is Kanata Futaki (二木 佳奈多, Futaki Kanata), the only main character other than Riki and Kudryavka to return from Little Busters!.
 While Kanata is good friends with Kudryavka, she is concerned about Kudryavka's relationship with Riki.
 Kanata succeeded the previous head of the girl's dormitory, a third-year girl referred to as "A-chan" (あーちゃん).
 Since she resigned from being the dormitory head, the dormitory rules have become somewhat more relaxed, but she still aides Kanata because Kanata inherited the position.
 A-chan is the president of the home economics club, which Kudryavka is a member of, and she likes interesting and strange things.

-A young girl named Shiina Arizuki (有月 椎菜, Arizuki Shiina) is aiming to win a water rocket competition and she becomes friends with Kudryavka and Riki while searching for a suitable plastic bottle.
+A young girl named Shiina Arizuki (有月 椎菜, Arizuki Shiina) is aiming to win a water rocket competition, and she becomes friends with Kudryavka and Riki while searching for a suitable plastic bottle.
 Shiina is a cheerful, energetic girl without a hint of shyness around strangers.
 Shiina has a Welsh Corgi named Ōsumi as a pet.
 Her dream is to become an astronaut, but her family is against it.
-Her mother is a picture book author and she has an older sister, Ui Arizuki (有月 初, Arizuki Ui), a second-year high school student who also stays at the dormitory, even though her house is close to the school.
-Ui is a realist who does not really believe in achieving dreams.
+Her mother is a picture book author, and she has an older sister, Ui Arizuki (有月 初, Arizuki Ui), a second-year high school student who also stays at the dormitory, even though her house is close to the school.
+Ui is a realist who does not believe in achieving dreams.
 She is frugal with her money and works part-time at a family restaurant.
 Ui used to play lacrosse, but had to stop due to an injury.